inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 File Sytems are generally just **Trees**;

-**Node** (or vertex) a point in the Tree.
-Each node as a name and possibly other metadata.
+**Node** is a vertex in the Tree; any of it's element.
-**Directory** a Node in the Tree that can contain other nodes.
-Plain directories are compile time static.
+**Directory** a Node in the Tree that can contains references to other nodes by name.
-**File** a Node in the Tree that contains no other nodes but can have some data attached to it.
-The value of files can in princilple be changed.
+**File** a Node in the Tree that contains no other nodes but can have some data attached to it.j

 The simplest Tree consists of a single Directory containing no nodes.
 This base node is called the **Root**.